unstoppabledomains/dev-docs/developer-toolkit/advanced-use-cases/resolve-domains-browser/browser-resolution-algorithm.md

 #### Authority responses

 It is a common practice in DNS to have an authority of a subdomain delegated to a parent domain.
-This mechanism is not necessary for NFT domains because the cost of subdomain registration is comparable to setting records.
+This mechanism is not necessary for web3 domains because the cost of subdomain registration is comparable to setting records.
 In other words, configuring a subdomain using the parent domain has no benefit and may result in even higher gas costs since it's necessary to store associated subdomain names to each record.

-Therefore, authority configurations are not supported by NFT domains at the moment.
+Therefore, authority configurations are not supported by web3 domains at the moment.

 ### Decentralized Web Records